sievericcardo/greenhouse_dt_project/how-to-run.md

 These are all the configuration files needed by the different components.
 Please prepare them before moving on to the next steps.
 You can use the samples provided.

 The configuration files need to stay in the same folder as the **SMOL Scheduler JAR file**.
-How to create the JAR and run the SMOL Scheduler is explained in the [SMOL Scheduler section](#smol-scheduler).
+How to create the JAR and run the SMOL Scheduler is explained in the [SMOL Scheduler section](#smol-scheduler) (see later).

 You can create the configuration files assuming that you will have a folder in the Host computer with:
 - SMOL scheduler JAR